venice1200/MiSTer_i2c2oled/README.md

 Use the command `i2cdetect -l` for detecting the correct i2c-Bus
 and `i2cdetect [I2CBUS]` for detecting the correct **i2c Address** of your Display, normally 0x3C.
 On my new DE10-Nano the correct I2CBUS Number is 2, on my older DE10-Nano the correct I2CBUS Number is 1.
-Normally you get an error message if you try to run `i2cdetect  [I2CBUS]` on the wrong Bus.
+Normally you get an error message if you try to run `i2cdetect` on the wrong Bus.

 --I will add a i2detect Picture here--

 ### How does it work
-When the MiSTer boots up the script `/etc/init.d/S60i2c2oled` in `/etc/init.d/` is called.
+When the MiSTer boots up the script `/etc/init.d/S60i2c2oled` is called.
-This script does nothing more than calling the script `/usr/bin/i2c2oled.sh` in `/usr/bin/`
+This script does nothing more than calling the script `/usr/bin/i2c2oled.sh`
 and sent it to the background, but only if `/usr/bin/i2c2oled.sh` is found and is executable.
 The Script `/usr/bin/i2c2oled.sh` uses the Linux `source` command to **load** the Picture Data from file if the core has changed.
 The Script uses the **i2c** command `i2cset` to initialize the Display and calculates the needed values